DeveloperHHT/DeveloperHHT/README.md

 ## Hi!

-##### -I can call myself as a Full Stack Developer, Backend Developer and someone who loves developing AI
+##### -I am a Software Engineer.
+I can call myself as a Full Stack and Backend Developer.
+I mostly work on AI projects.
-##### -I’m currently working on Deep Learning projects.
-##### -I like to create simple programs that I need but I am also working on bigger projects
 ##### -Also, music is a great hobby and occupation for me.
-I love singing and playing guitar  🎸 Yo can find my covers on Youtube !
+I love singing and playing guitar  🎸 Yo can find my singles and covers on spotify, Apple Music and Youtube !